Laurent Fabius: Minister for Foreign Affairs: 2012–2016

 As foreign minister, Fabius was also chair of the 2015 United Nations Climate Change Conference which took place in Paris.
 His way of engaging with all delegates to achieve a successful agreement has been described as crucial, and something that will make him "go down in history as one of the great diplomats".

 President of the Constitutional Council: 2016–present

-Fabius was chosen by President François Hollande to succeed to Jean-Louis Debré as President of the Constitutional Council.
+Fabius was chosen by President François Hollande to succeed Jean-Louis Debré as President of the Constitutional Council.
 The change became effective on 8 March 2016.

+On 12 November 2023, he took part in the March for the Republic and Against Antisemitism in Paris in response to the rise in antisemitism since the start of the Gaza war.